turtle96/taskell/docs/UserGuide.md

 **A**: No, Taskell auto-saves your data every time you enter new tasks.
 Use `save` only when you want to transfer your data to a new location on your computer. <br>

+**Q**: Do I have to use `exit` command when I want to exit the application? <br>
+**A**: There is no need to, as Taskell can be closed by the top right X button with the mouse as well.
+This command is for your convenience if you prefer to use the keyboard. <br>

 <!--- @@author --->

 <!--- @@author A0142073R --->